-23.3.
+- 23.3.
 The ACS (Finance), West Bengal, stated that while his State agreed to extension of date for filing annual return FORM GSTR-9 and FORM GSTR-9A, they proposed that FORM GSTR-9C (Reconciliation Statement) should be dispensed with for the Financial Year 2017-18.
 He stated that the trade associations had informed that the Reconciliation Statement was complicated and a hefty sum was being charged by the chartered accountants for completing this FORM and thus, it was increasing the cost of compliance.
 He added that in his estimate, almost 90% of Tax officers would have no capacity to read audit reports, and therefore, it might not serve much purpose and would only add to the thickness of the files.
-The Hon'ble Minister from Punjab supported the suggestion of the ACS (Finance), West Bengal.
+The Hon'ble Minister from Punjab supported the suggestion of the ACS (Finance), West Bengal. - 23.4.

-23.4.
 The CCST, Gujarat, stated that the FORM GSTR-9C allowed reconciliation between differences in the various returns filed.
-If this Reconciliation Statement was not available, the tax officers would otherwise, also raise numerous queries during audit.
+If this Reconciliation Statement was not available, the tax officers would have a field day in raising numerous queries during audit.
 Therefore, taking Reconciliation Statement was in the interest of taxpayers.
-Also during audit by AG, the differences and discrepancies will be brought out by AG Audit Team.
-It is better that the taxpayer himself reconciles such differences.
 The Principal Secretary (Finance), Telangana, supported the views of the CCST, Gujarat.
 He added that during interaction at different fora, a point was raised that the requirement of filing HSN Code had now become 8-digit level instead of the earlier 4-digit level and this needed to be looked into.
 The Principal Commissioner (GST Policy Wing), CBIC, clarified that the requirement was to furnish 2-digit and 4-digit level HSN Codes by taxpayers with annual turnover up to Rs.1.5 crore and beyond Rs.1.5 crore respectively.
 8-digit HSN Code was required to be furnished only for imports and exports.
-He clarified that there was a dropdown menu in the relevant column in the return and the taxpayers could choose the required number of HSN Code from this dropdown menu.

-24. For Agenda item 6(vi), the Council approved to have a single date for filing of annual return in FORM GSTR-9, FORM GSTR-9A and Reconciliation Statement FORM GSTR-9C and the date of filing these returns was extended to 31^{st} August, 2019.
+He clarified that there was a dropdown menu in the relevant column in the return and the taxpayers could choose the required number of HSN Code from this dropdown menu. - 24.
+For Agenda item 6(vi), the Council approved to have a single date for filing of annual return in FORM GSTR-9, FORM GSTR-9A and Reconciliation Statement FORM GSTR-9C and the date of filing these returns was extended to 31st August, 2019.